rozbb/draft-waict-transparency/draft-waict-transparency.md

   Signature sigs[16],
 } WaictEnrollmentResponse
 ```
-The enrollment dictionary MAY batch additions to the tree.
+The transparency service MAY batch additions to the tree.
 Batch updates are discussed in TODO.

-If the enrollment dictionary already has this domain, then it checks if the file is the special unenrollment form and deletes the corresponding leaf if so.
-If it is not the special unenrollment form, then the enrollment dictionary updates its `asset_host` and `expiry` fields with the provided ones.
+If the transparency service already has this domain, then it checks if the file is the special unenrollment form and deletes the corresponding leaf if so.
+If it is not the special unenrollment form, then the transparency service updates its `asset_host` and `expiry` fields with the provided ones.
 It also updates the `enforce` field with the provided one if the provided one is `true`.
 (TODO: and what about extensions? shouldn't updates in those be transparent?)

 Note: the `time_created` value in a dictionary entry MUST NOT change for as long as that entry exists.
 The only time it may change is on deletion of that leaf.